majaluoma/portfolio/public/siteTexts/blogEntries/4/text.md

-## OpenTTD as Infrastructure as Code
+## OpenTTD Daemon - Infrastructure as Code
 The purpose of this project was to produce code that builds an openTTD game server on the target machine using Saltstack.
 In this report, I go through all the necessary steps.
 I also wanted to configure the game so that it would work as a marathon game lasting the whole weekend, which could be played alongside other LAN games.

 7:45 I started working on the task.